gboehl/dime_sampler/README.rst

   Figure: A trimodal example distribution in 35 dimensions

-There exists complementary stand-alone implementations in `Julia language <https://github.com/gboehl/DIMESampler.jl>`_ and `in matlab <https://github.com/gboehl/dime-mcmc-matlab>`_.
+There exist complementary stand-alone implementations in `Julia language <https://github.com/gboehl/DIMESampler.jl>`_ and `in matlab <https://github.com/gboehl/dime-mcmc-matlab>`_.

 Installation
 ------------